Daily Fantasy Golf Course Primer: The Genesis Invitational

 Greens: Poa annua

-These stats will be the keys to success in the Genesis Invitational at Riviera Country Club.
+These stats have proven vital to success at The Genesis Invitational at Riviera Country Club.

 |Strokes Gained: Ballstriking|

 |Birdies or Better Gained|

 Easy game, right?
 Just hit it well off the tee and on approach, score well, get up and down when you miss, and crush it on the greens.
 We don't want to overcomplicate things in a short, loaded field, and so we want golfers who either gain in all areas or are so good in one specific area that it can paper over their deficiencies in others.